Nonlinear descent on moduli of local systems: Introduction

+We now describe the contents of this paper and its main results leading up to Theorem \ref{theorem1}.
+Following Fermat, in this paper the term ``descent'' refers to a method of producing, from given (integral) solutions to an equation, new solutions of smaller height or magnitude, as a means to understand the structure of the full set of solutions.
+In our context, the solutions refer to points on the moduli space $X_k$ and the descent method is the mapping class group action.
+We emphasize that the moduli interpretation of $X_k$ plays a crucial role in our theory of descent, as it enables us to translate dynamical statements about the mapping class group action on $X_k$ into intrinsic statements on local systems, which are amenable to differential geometric tools.

-The mapping class group acts on $X$ via pullback of local systems, preserving $X_K(A)$.
-The dynamical aspects of this action on the complex points $X(\C)$ are not fully understood, but they have been studied on certain special subloci.
-These include the locus of $\SU(2)$-local systems (see \cite{goldman}), and the Teichm\"uller locus parametrizing marked hyperbolic structures on $\Sigma$.
-This paper concerns the descent properties of the dynamics on $X(\C)$ beyond the classical setting.
+In Section \ref{sect:2}, we collect relevant background on surfaces and moduli of local systems.
+The dynamical aspects of the mapping class group action on the complex points $X_k(\C)$ are not fully understood, but have been studied on certain special subloci.
+These include (but are not limited to) the locus of $\SU(2)$-local systems (see \cite{goldman}) and the Teichm\"uller locus parametrizing Fuchsian representations arising from marked hyperbolic structures on $\Sigma$ with geodesic boundary.
+This paper concerns the descent properties of the dynamics on $X_k(\C)$ beyond the classical setting.

-We begin by collecting relevant background for our moduli space in Section 2.
-In Section 3, we discuss the mapping class group descent on the moduli space for the cases $(g,n)=(1,1)$ and $(0,4)$, where the argument is classical and is essentially due to Markoff.
-Next, given any representation $\rho:\pi_1\Sigma\to\SL_2(\C)$ of the fundamental group of $\Sigma$, or a corresponding local system on $\Sigma$, we define its \emph{systolic trace} to be

-We have the following result, which extends a classical boundedness result of Bers \cite{bers} on systoles of hyperbolic surfaces with geodesic boundary curves of fixed length.